ansible/ansible-builder/docs/definition.rst

         - RUN ls -la /etc

-The following keys are supported in this version of the EE file.
+The following keys are supported in this version of the EE file:

 version
 ^^^^^^^